-- (f) The auditor when obtaining confirmations of outstanding loans and interest from banks/ financial institutions may include a question whether the company has been declared a wilful defaulter. - (g) The auditor should enquire from the management whether the company has been declared a wilful defaulter or has been issued a show-cause notice by any bank, financial institution or government/government authority as per the procedure described under the RBI Circular.
-The auditor should obtain a signed declaration in this regard from the management. - (h) Banks and financial institutions are required to submit the list of suit-filed accounts of wilful defaulters of Rs.
+- (f) The auditor when obtaining confirmations of outstanding loans and interest from banks/ financial institutions may include a question whether the company has been declared a wilful defaulter. - (g) Schedule III to the Act requires the management to give similar information in the financial statements of the company itself.
+The auditor should review such disclosures before making a comment under this clause. - (h) The auditor should enquire from the management whether the company has been declared a wilful defaulter or has been issued a show-cause notice by any bank, financial institution or government/government authority as per the procedure described under the RBI Circular.
+The auditor should obtain a signed declaration in this regard from the management. - (i) Banks and financial institutions are required to submit the list of suit-filed accounts of wilful defaulters of Rs.
 25 lakhs and above every month to the four credit information companies including Credit Information Bureau (India) Limited (CIBIL).
-The auditor may also obtain latest CIBIL report of the company and verify whether the company has been categorised as wilful defaulter. - (i) Credit information companies CIBIL, CRIF, Equifax and Experian are required by the RBI Circular to disseminate the information on willful defaults.
+The auditor may also obtain latest CIBIL report of the company and verify whether the company has been categorised as wilful defaulter. - (j) Credit information companies CIBIL, CRIF, Equifax and Experian are required by the RBI Circular to disseminate the information on willful defaults.
 The auditor should seek the information including information available on websites of these credit information companies.
 The auditor may also seek information through the websites of Reserve Bank of India and of lender banks/ financial institutions and information available in public domain.
 The auditor may also verify the database of Central Repository of Information on Large Credits (CRILC), set up by RBI to collect, store, and disseminate credit data to lenders.

-- It is possible that the company may not have been declared (i) as wilful defaulter as at the date of the balance sheet but has been so declared before the audit report has been issued.
+- It is possible that the company may not have been declared (k) as wilful defaulter as at the date of the balance sheet but has been so declared before the audit report has been issued.
 A question, therefore, arises whether the reporting under this clause is to be considered as at the balance sheet date or on the date of signing of audit report.
 As per paragraph 6 of SA 560 "Subsequent Events", the auditor shall perform audit procedures designed to obtain sufficient appropriate audit evidence that all events occurring between the date of the financial statements and the date of the auditor's report that require adjustment of, or disclosure in, the financial statements have been identified.
-It is therefore. clarified that the auditor should also consider whether the company has been declared as willful defaulter as on the date of the audit report. - (k) If the company has not been declared a wilful defaulter but has received a show-cause notice in accordance with the RBI Circular, the auditor may consider disclosing this fact in his report under this clause.
-In case show-cause notice is not received by the company, the auditor should also obtain a representation letter from the management that the company has neither been declared as a wilful defaulter nor has received any show cause notice. - (I) An example of reporting under this clause is as follows:
+It is therefore. clarified that the auditor should also consider whether the company has been declared as willful defaulter as on the date of the audit report. - (I) If the company has not been declared a wilful defaulter but has received a show-cause notice in accordance with the RBI Circular, the auditor may consider disclosing this fact in his report under this clause.
+In case show-cause notice is not received by the company, the auditor should also obtain a representation letter from the management that the company has neither been declared as a wilful defaulter nor has received any show cause notice. - (m) An example of reporting under this clause is as follows: